 Funny Foreigner: He's an Asian boy who was raised in Europe.
 Exactly which country is not known, but he has six names that are Slavic, Italian, German, and/or French, and he's fluent in pretty much each of those languages.

 The legendary Xiaolin Dragon who defeated Wuya and hid the Shen Gong Wu 1500 years ago.
 According to the ancient Scroll of the Shen Gong Wu, Dashi was the first and most powerful of all Xiaolin Dragons.

-Batman Gambit: He acted like a Drill Sergeant Nasty to make Hannibal Roy Bean sway Raimundo to his side.
+Batman Gambit: He acts like a Drill Sergeant Nasty to make Hannibal Roy Bean sway Raimundo to his side.
 After Raimundo pummels Omi in a Xiaolin Showdown, Guan makes Hannibal bet the Treasure of the Blind Swordsman against all their Shen Gong Wu, and Raimundo takes a dive.
-Thus, the monks got back the Treasure of the Blind Swordsman which had given Hannibal a huge advantage.
+Thus, the monks get back the Treasure of the Blind Swordsman, which had given Hannibal a huge advantage.

 Big Damn Heroes: When he appears to defeat Chase Young in his debut episode.

 Big Good: Shared with Master Fung.
 Although he doesn't appear as much as Fung, he is the most powerful good guy, able to fight equally with Big Bad Chase Young and all his efforts are in direct opposition to the seasonal Big Bad.

 Badass Normal: His surprising skill at winter sports like skating and snowboarding and his fast reflexes, not to mention his flashes of brilliance.
 Also, there's the Bad Future where he takes over the world and defeats pretty much everyone.
 Yes, even Chase Young.